Old Owens Discipline 2022/23

 The committee reserves the right to expel any member of the club that continues to behave in an inappropriate manner during the season and the SAL and AFA will be notified of that player in order for other clubs to be made aware of their behaviour.

 All fines must be paid in full within 7 days of receipt of the paperwork from the AFA.
-If the offence is not reported by the match official then fines must be paid in full within 14 days of the date of the offence.
+If the offence is not reported by the match official then fines must be paid in full within 7 days of the date of the club invoice.
 If a player does not pay a fine within those timeframes they will be unavailable for selection until the fine has been paid.

 No player will be available for selection whilst serving a ban, whether it be AFA or club.
 If it is discovered that they have played whilst banned then the committee reserves the right to extend the ban.
 The team manager will also be held accountable and subject to a ban and club fine.